fry69/bluesky-migration-guide/README.md

 $ goat account plc add-rotation-key --token [via mail] did:key:zDnaenr1u5hpX7AznPRZ2kgTzpoFdEYRiPrZMyzmXFGFgGkTY Success
 ```
-Get the current, changed DID document and compare it to the old one, to make sure that recovery key is in place and nothing else changed:
+Get the current, changed DID document and compare it to the old one to make sure the recovery key is in place and nothing else changed:
 ```
 $ goat account plc current > plc-current-20250429.json
 $ diff -u plc-current.json plc-current-20250429.json